tyrollins/R-Resources/README.md

 * [Introduction to Computational Finance and Financial Econometrics](https://www.datacamp.com/courses/introduction-to-computational-finance-and-financial-econometrics) - In this course, you'll make use of R to analyze financial data, estimate statistical models, and construct optimized portfolios.

 * [How to work with Quandl in R](https://www.datacamp.com/courses/how-to-work-with-quandl-in-r) - In this interactive tutorial you will learn how to effortlessly pull any of Quandl's data into R for quick and easy analysis!

+* [swirl](http://swirlstats.com/) - swirl teaches you R programming and data science interactively, at your own pace, and right in the R console!